KrutzOtrem/Shin-s-Overlays/README.md

 ### GB

-For Game Boy enjoyers, the grids are colored to match the original GB palette, and you'll find four different overlay layers. *Overlay1 to 3* follow the same structure as the others, but *Overlay4* features a green transparent background that mimics the original Game Boy's screen palette. *Overlay4*...
+For Game Boy enjoyers, the grids are colored to match the original GB palette, and you'll find five different overlay layers. *Overlay1 to 3* follow the same structure as the others, but *Overlay4* features a green transparent background that mimics the original Game Boy's screen palette. *Overlay5*...
 To be honest, I probably overdid it.
 If you want a DMG look, that’s entirely possible with Overlay2 and some specific colorization settings.

 Since everyone’s taste is different, I recommend experimenting with emulator colorization settings to see what works best for you.
 That said, these overlays were designed with GBC (Game Boy Color) palettes in mind.
 I know some consider that blasphemy, but personally, I think the color definition is quite solid.
 Plus, the overlay colorization I used brings those GBC tones closer to the classic DMG feel.